 Memorandum of association

-The memorandum of association is a statement made by each subscriber confirming their intention to form a company and become a member of that company.
-If the company registered is a private company limited by shares then each member must be named on the memorandum of association and must agree to take at least one share.
+The memorandum of association confirms that each subscriber wishes to form a company under the Companies Act and that they agree to become the first members of that company.
+If the company registered is a private company limited by shares then each member must agree to subscribe for at least one share.

 Articles of association